 - Use coconut cream in place of full-fat coconut milk.
 Don't swap for non-dairy milk or plant milk as the ice cream may become too icy.

-- Add ins: nut butter, chocolate chips, frozen banana slices, chopped nuts or broken up cookies all work well.
+- Add-Ins: Nut butter, chocolate chips, frozen banana slices, chopped nuts or broken up cookies all work well.
 Add in last minute of churning so they mix in evenly.

 - Make ice cream sandwiches with soft-baked gluten free pumpkin cookies, chocolate fudge tahini cookies or these flourless almond butter cookies.
-Yum!

 Equipment